illinois-ceesd/emirge/README.md

 # Manual installation

-Pleaes use the instructions above instead.
+Please use the instructions above instead.

 ## Running wavelet0